JasselD/JasselNotes/COMP607/Five Principles of Information Security.md

 - Ensures that the information is correct and no unauthorised person or malicious software has altered that data
 	- Information. cannot be changed except by authorised users who have the key

-Availability
+**Availability
 - Ensures that data is accessible to authorised users
-	- Authorised users are provi
+	- Authorised users are provided the decryption key to access the information

+**Authenticity
+- Provides proof of the "real" user
+	- Cryptograph